-Neighbors United Below Canal (NUBC) represents thousands of stakeholders in the diverse and unique communities below Canal Street and the surrounding area.
+Neighbors United Below Canal (NUBC) represents thousands of stakeholders in the diverse and historic communities below Canal Street and its surrounding areas.

 For inquiries, please email us at nubc2019@gmail.com.